Part II: Implementing Your Plan in Brightspace

 6. SETUP CONTENT MODULES

-The Goal: Add the content that students need for a successful learning experience following the schedule developed for the semester.
+The Goal: Add the content that students need for a successful learning experience following the weekly schedule developed for the semester.

 Organize and Add Content